fenrirsong/JoystickProject/README.md

 *Going to "Picking up Loop State"*:   Great!
 You've successfully placed a section down on your grid and you're ready to pick up more.
 Press the "X" button to go to your next loop to pick up.
 During this step, the recording of which position which section is at will be recorded to a file associated with the current time and date.
 Once again, you'll have the ability to advance or to back up to the previous loop position.

 *"Going to "Picking up Loop State" at End of Cassette*:    After you've cycled through all the positions for your particular setup, the GUI will ask you if you want to continue to the next cassette.
 It assumes that the next cassette will have the same configuration as your current one.
 Regardless of what you select, it will record to file a picture of your recently finished cassette.
-If you select "No" at this state, it will exit the program.
+If you select "No" at this point, it will exit the program.